pgalbavy/geneos/cmd/geneos/README.md

 If you want to change settings you should first `migrate` the configuration and then use `set` to make changes.

+Note that execution mode (e.g. `GateMode`) is not supported and all components run in the background.

 ## Directory Layout

 The ITRSHome setting or the environment variable `ITRS_HOME` points to the base directory for all subsequent operations.
 The basic layout follows that of the original `gatewayctl` etc. including: